Morita equivalence of Nijenhuis structures: Compatibility with quasi-symplectic groupoids and Dirac structures

-Therefore it follows immediately that these actions satisfy all conditions of the Morita equivalence of Dirac structures (Definition \ref{def:morita-equiv-dirac}) and of infinitesimal Nijenhuis structures (Definition \ref{def:morita-equivalence-linear-tensor}).
-Moreover, as we noted before, the $2$-form $\varpi_{1}$ is compatible with $J$ and therefore we have constructed a Dirac-Nijenhuis Morita equivalence.
+Since the images of these actions coincide exactly with the vector fields of the original infinitesimal bibundle, it follows immediately that they satisfy all conditions for the Morita equivalence of both Dirac structures (Definition \ref{def:morita-equiv-dirac}) and infinitesimal Nijenhuis structures (Definition \ref{def:morita-equivalence-linear-tensor}).
+Furthermore, because the $2$-form $\varpi^{(1)}$ is compatible with $J$, we have successfully constructed a Dirac--Nijenhuis Morita equivalence for the base case $n=1$.